-- First of all, the Hele-On bus operates a (limited) service between the airport and Kona (outbound link to hele-on airport service).
+- Public transport: First of all, the Hele-On bus operates a (limited) service between the airport and Kona (outbound link to hele-on airport service).

-- You can also make use of a shuttle service.
-Some hotels offer a free shuttle service.
+- Shuttle service: Some hotels offer a free shuttle service.
 If this is not the case, expect to pay between $15 and $30 per person, one way, for a ride to your hotel.
 See the SpeediShuttle website for shuttle services from the Kona airport.

-- Finally, you can call a taxi to get you into town.
-You can find a list of local taxi providers here.
+- Taxi: You can find a list of local taxi providers here.
 Taking a taxi on the Big Island is expensive, and we recommend to only use them for getting to and from the airport.

 - Hawaii Volcanoes National Park: 3 hrs 15 min